enkidevs/curriculum/javascript/core/types/the-difference-between-null-undefined-and-nan.md

 let Enki;
 console.log(Enki);
 // undefined
 ```

-In contrast, a variable can be assigned the value `null`.
-In which case it is considered *defined* (even though it's set to a special value that represents "no value"):
+In contrast, a variable can be assigned the value `null`, in which case it is considered *defined* (even though it's set to a special value that represents "no value"):

 ```js
 let Enki = null;